 We operate internationally and are exposed to foreign exchange risk arising from various exposures, primarily with respect to the US Dollar and Euro.
 Foreign exchange risk arises from future commercial transactions, recognized assets and liabilities and net investments in foreign operations.
 To manage foreign exchange risk we maintain foreign currency cash balances to cover anticipated future purchases of materials and services in foreign currencies.
+We do not hedge our foreign exchange risk.

-As at December 31, 2015, a 5% increase or decrease in the USD/CHF exchange rate with all other variables held constant would have resulted in a CHF 2,135,522 (2014: CHF 2,212,604) increase or decrease in the net result.
-Also, a 5% increase or decrease in the EUR/CHF exchange rate with all other variables held constant would have resulted in a CHF 127,692 (2014: CHF 24,086) increase or decrease in the net result.
+As of December 31, 2016, a 5% increase or decrease in the USD/CHF exchange rate with all other variables held constant would have resulted in a CHF 872,443 (2015: CHF 2,135,522) increase or decrease in the net result.
+Also, a 5% increase or decrease in the EUR/CHF exchange rate with all other variables held constant would have resulted in a CHF 180,595 (2015: CHF 127,692) increase or decrease in the net annual result.

 We have subsidiaries in the United States and Ireland, whose net assets are exposed to foreign currency translation risk.
 Due to the small size of these subsidiaries the translation risk is not significant.
-In the future we intend to maintain foreign exchange balances matched to the currencies required to fund our primary costs, that is the conduct of our clinical trials.